Kémoko Camara: Club career

 Camara was born in Conakry, Guinea.

-In early March 2008, Camara signed a short-term deal with Dundee United of the Scottish Premier League, but despite being listed as a substitute on several occasions did not make a first team appearance and was released at the end of the season.
+In early March 2008, Camara signed a short-term deal with Dundee United of the Scottish Premier League, but despite being listed as a substitute on several occasions did not make a first-team appearance and was released at the end of the season.

 In December 2008, he played a competitive trial match for East Stirlingshire, after manager Jim McInally had previously had him on trial at Greenock Morton.

-After leaving Ochilview Park, Camara moved to France to play with SO Cholet who won the sixth division (Division d'Honneur Atlantique) in France in the 2008–09 season.
+After leaving Ochilview Park, Camara moved to France to play with SO Cholet, which won the sixth division (Division d'Honneur Atlantique) in France in the 2008–09 season.

 International career

-Camara was part of the Guinea team at the 2004 African Nations Cup, who finished second in their group in the first round of competition, before losing in the quarter finals to Mali.
-He was also selected in the Guinean 2008 African Nations Cup team, starting the first game against hosts Ghana.
+Camara was part of the Guinea team at the 2004 African Cup of Nations, which finished second in their group in the first round of competition, before losing in the quarter-finals to Mali.
+He was also selected in the Guinean 2008 Africa Cup of Nations team, starting the first game against hosts Ghana.